 Student Writing Awards

-Work completed for English 100 during spring and fall 2014 will be considered for inclusion in the 2015-16 Course Reader.
-Fall submissions will be accepted through January 17, 2015.
+Work completed for English 100 during spring 2015 will be considered for inclusion in the 2016-17 Course Reader.
+Submissions will be accepted through June 15, 2015.
 All work must be submitted through our online system.
-Submit Now

 Would you like to view the 2013 Multimodal/Digital Award-Winning Project?